igholami/tele-tweet/README.md

 - `/start` - Register or restart the bot interaction
 - Any text message - Post as a tweet (if registered and rate limit allows)

+## Security Note

+**Important**: Historical commits contain revoked/invalid credentials that have been replaced with secure environment variable configuration.
+All sensitive data in git history has been invalidated and poses no security risk.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.